RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/CrosslinkerMover.md

 </ROSETTASCRIPTS>
 ```

 When placing tetrahedrally-coordinated metals, compatible symmetries are C2, D2, and S4.
+When placing octahedrally-coordinated metals, compatible symmetries are C3, C2, D3, S2, and S6.

 ## Full options